Handling Free-Floating Sections

 - Wet the slide with the mounting solution before you begin to place the section on the slide.

 - Lower the slide at a shallow angle near the edge of the section to be mounted.
 To elevate the edge of the section nearest the slide, use a gentle swirling action with the brush.
 By alternately moving the corners of the section nearest the slide up the ‘ramp’ of the slide, continue to scoot the section to the upper part of the immersed slide-it’s final destination.
+The gelatin matrix is sturdy, thus make efforts during adjustments with a brush to contact the gelatin rather than the tissue portion of the Multi-Brain section.
 Holding the brush against the upper edge of the section, gradually withdraw and elevate the slide from the mounting solution.
 If needed, re-immerse to make major adjustments.
 With the slide now totally out of the solution, tip the slide to promote more drainage, all the time adjusting the section to be in its proper position.
 Touching the lower corners of the slide to the edge of the mounting tissue will aid in draining off excess solution.
 Make fine adjustments as needed to get the section evenly distributed on the slide.
 Some pockets of fluid may create the appearance of a pucker, but draining them will flatten the section.

 • If the brain sections appear to be ‘pulling’ on the gelatin, causing ‘puckers’ in the gelatin, then the pH needs to be increased.
 Small changes can be accomplished by adding a few mLs of the 1M Ammonium Acetate, in a few successions.
-If the puckering is great, then a bigger jump in pH is needed; i.e. switch the sections to the 6.0pH solution.
+If this addition doesn’t resolve the issue make a new batch of solution using a higher pH.

 |Recipes for Mounting Solutions|